EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 &=1-\sum_{k} p_{m,k}^{2}  \end{aligned}$$

 <h3>Entropy</h3>
 Entropy is a measure of disorder, which increases with increasing abundances of data points with different target values.
-A pure and a maximullay impure node will have entropy values of 0 and  0.5, respectively.
+A pure and a maximallay impure node will have entropy values of 0 and  0.5, respectively.

 $$H(S_{m}) =-\sum_{k} p_{m,k}\log_{2}p_{m,k}$$